[Must-see tips] How to install Pip on Windows system? Secrets revealed that even novices can learn!

 python -m pip install -U pip

-Upgrade Pip to the latest version No. 19
+Upgrade Pip to the latest version.

 2. If you want to downgrade Pip to a specific version, run the following command: